Every homeowner has dreamt of transforming their yard into the perfect outdoor oasis, and building a deck is on top of the list.

 The foundation of any structure is very critical as it determines its strength and longevity.
 If you’re going under a patio door, that height is key to know for your deck height.
 I actually go backwards when building decks by putting together my flush beams and joists first.

 Make sure you’re outer framing is a few inches less than your longest deck board.
 Typically you want at least an inch overhang from your deck board to your framing underneath.
 If you deck boards are 16 feet or 192 inches, you will want your framing to be 190 inches or less.
-I usually build my framing 4-6 inches less since some decking boards will have checks or cracks on their ends that will need to be cut off.

 Set Up The Beams